Italy's Monte Paschi posts 3.2 billion euro loss in 2012

-The figures highlight the scale of the problems at Italy's third-biggest lender, which received a 4 billion euro $5.1 billion (3.3 billion pounds) state bailout last month.
+The figures highlight the scale of the problems at Italy's third-biggest lender, which received a 4 billion euro ($5.1 billion) state bailout last month.

 Monte Paschi said it had set aside 2.7 billion euros to cover bad debts, including 1.4 billion in the fourth quarter alone, as Italy battles through its longest recession in two decades.